Two weeks is all it takes to fall in love with the southern state we call home.

 “At CNN headquarters we arrived just in time for the morning’s breaking news,” says Hans.
 “I loved every bit of Georgia Aquarium, from the layout with the big central court to the different aquariums going in different directions.
 World of Coca-Cola was unforgettable, too, in a different way.
 They present the vault with the secret recipe as some kind of holy grail and the whole visit is to be submerged into the advertisements, slogans and the secret of the vault.
 The souvenir shop was almost the best part of the tour, as big as a Swedish supermarket, with every possible kitchen gadget and piece of clothing you could think of with the magic words inscribed.”

--Optional: Lunch at Ted’s Montana Grill (a restaurant co-owned by Ted Turner, founder of CNN), The Varsity (the downtown Atlanta location has stood as the world’s largest drive-in since 1928 and is the world’s single outlet for Coca-Cola!), or another restaurant of your choice.
+-Optional: Lunch at Ted’s Montana Grill (a restaurant co-owned by Ted Turner, founder of CNN), The Varsity (the downtown Atlanta location has stood as the world’s largest drive-in since 1928 and is the world’s top-selling single outlet for Coca-Cola!), or another restaurant of your choice.

 -Dinner at home, or visit the Marietta Square followed by dinner at Chicken & The Egg, or visit Avalon in Alpharetta and enjoy dinner at Brine Seafood Shack.